Tony Leung Chiu-wai: Early life

 Leung was born in Hong Kong to a family of Taishan, Guangdong ancestry.
-Leung's early childhood was punctuated with parents' quarrels and arguments about money.
-A mischievous boy in his early years, Leung's personality changed when his father, a chronic gambler, left the family when he was eight; he and his younger sister were brought up by their mother.
+His early childhood was punctuated by his parents' quarrels and arguments about money.
+A mischievous boy in his early years, Leung changed after his father, a chronic gambler, left the family when he was eight; he and his younger sister were brought up by their mother.

 Leung was a slightly reticent, quiet child.
 He has said that his childhood experiences paved the way for his acting career, which allows him to openly express his feelings:You don't know what happened, just one day your pop disappears.
 And from that day on I try not to communicate with anyone.
 I'm so afraid to talk to my classmates, afraid that if someone says something about family I won't know what to do.
 So I became very isolated.
 So that's why I love acting, because I can express all my feelings the way I couldn't for so long.
 I'm a quiet person.
 And then when I went to TV it all came out; I cried and I wasn't ashamed.
-The audience thinks it's the character's feelings, but really it's my feelings, all coming out in a rush.Leung went to private school, but he quit at the age of 15 due to financial difficulties.
-He was a well-behaved teenager who was very close to his mother.
-During an interview on the making of Hero, he says that he sees his mother as his definition of a hero for having brought up two children alone.
+The audience thinks it's the character's feelings, but really it's my feelings, all coming out in a rush.Leung went to Delia Memorial School, but quit in 1977 at the age of 15 due to financial difficulties.
+He was very close to his mother.
+During an interview on the making of Hero, he said that he saw his mother as his definition of a hero for having brought up two children alone.